RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 Players will be be presented with a board of tiles, which they can click on to flip over.
 When flipped over, the tile reveals a picture of a pug: there are doubles of every picture on the board and it is up to the players to remember where they are and pair them up!

+**Puggy Poke-it**

+Alternate game idea: a game inspired by Bop-it, but using pug pictures.
+Players see a board of different pug pictures.
+The game randomly highlights a picture, which the player then has to click.
+Higher difficulties have more pictures and generate longer sequences of pictures that need to be clicked.

 Must haves for this project:
 - a clear interface.
 - a functioning game.